mph-/lcapy/doc/netlists.rst

    >>> cpt = cct.R1

 Alternatively, a Component object can be obtained using array notation.
-For rxample,
+For example,

    >>> cpt = cct['R1']